-When news of a virus began to percolate last January, the consensus was this: symptoms are flu-like.
+When news of a virus, one which affected your lungs and travelled via particles of saliva passed on by those infected, began to percolate this January, the consensus was this: Symptoms are flu-like.
 Most people, save for the elderly and those with pre-existing health conditions, experience a pretty mild illness.
 The effects of this generally taper off before a fortnight has passed.

-For a little but profoundly impacted group, though, this simply is not the case.
+For a small but profoundly impacted group, though, this simply is not the case.

-As a year has passed since the contagion first arrived, awareness has been increasing about 'long Covid.'
-Here, people who contracted a version of the virus – one that was not severe enough to require time in an ICU bed – see the two-week line flash by and then zip into the distance.
+As months have passed since the contagion first arrived, awareness has been creeping about 'Long Covid.'
+Here, people who contracted a version of the virus – one that was not severe enough to require time in a precious ICU bed – see the two-week line flash by and then zip into the distance, with symptoms on-going.